charanniroula/dannys_diner_solutions.sql/README.md

     ON menu.product_id = sales.product_id
   GROUP BY sales.customer_id, menu.product_name
 )
 SELECT
   customer_id,
   product_name,
   order_count
 FROM most_popular
 WHERE rank = 1;
-*/
--- > Customer A - ramen 3 times, Customer B - ramen, cutty, sushi all 2 times, C - ramen 3 times
+Answer:

+Customer A: Ramen (3 times)

+Customer B: Ramen, Curry, and Sushi (2 times each)

+Customer C: Ramen (3 times)

--- 6. Which item was purchased first by the customer after they became a member?
+6. Which item was purchased first by the customer after they became a member?

-/*
+SQL
-WITH RANKED AS(
+WITH RANKED AS (
   SELECT
       s.customer_id,
       mem.join_date,
       s.order_date,
       m.product_name,
       DENSE_RANK() OVER(PARTITION BY s.customer_id ORDER BY s.order_date) AS rnk
-  FROM
-      sales s JOIN menu m
+  FROM sales s
-      ON s.product_id = m.product_id
+  JOIN menu m ON s.product_id = m.product_id
-      JOIN members mem
-      ON s.customer_id = mem.customer_id
+  JOIN members mem ON s.customer_id = mem.customer_id
-  WHERE
+  WHERE mem.join_date <= s.order_date
-      mem.join_date<=s.order_date
 )
 SELECT
     customer_id,
     join_date,
     order_date,
     product_name
-FROM
-	RANKED
+FROM RANKED
-WHERE
-	rnk = 1
+WHERE rnk = 1;
-*/
--- > Customer A - curry, Customer B - sushi
+Answer:

+Customer A: Curry (on join date 2021-01-07)

+Customer B: Sushi (on 2021-01-11)

--- 7. Which item was purchased just before the customer became a member?
+7. Which item was purchased just before the customer became a member?

-/*
+SQL
-WITH RANKED AS(
+WITH RANKED AS (
   SELECT
       s.customer_id,
       mem.join_date,
       s.order_date,
       m.product_name,
       DENSE_RANK() OVER(PARTITION BY s.customer_id ORDER BY s.order_date DESC) AS rnk
-  FROM
-      sales s JOIN menu m
+  FROM sales s
-      ON s.product_id = m.product_id
+  JOIN menu m ON s.product_id = m.product_id
-      JOIN members mem
-      ON s.customer_id = mem.customer_id
+  JOIN members mem ON s.customer_id = mem.customer_id
-  WHERE
+  WHERE mem.join_date > s.order_date
-      mem.join_date>s.order_date
 )
 SELECT
     customer_id,
     join_date,
     order_date,
     product_name
-FROM
-	RANKED
+FROM RANKED
-WHERE
-	rnk = 1
+WHERE rnk = 1;
-*/
--- > Customer A - sushi and curry, Customer B - sushi
+Answer:

+Customer A: Sushi and Curry (on 2021-01-01)

+Customer B: Sushi (on 2021-01-04)

--- 8. What is the total items and amount spent for each member before they became a member?
+8. What is the total items and amount spent for each member before they became a member?

-/*
+SQL
 SELECT
    s.customer_id,
    COUNT(s.product_id) AS total_sold,
-   SUM(m.price)
+   SUM(m.price) AS total_spent
-FROM
-   sales s JOIN menu m
+FROM sales s
-   ON s.product_id = m.product_id
+JOIN menu m ON s.product_id = m.product_id
-   JOIN members mem
-   ON s.customer_id = mem.customer_id
+JOIN members mem ON s.customer_id = mem.customer_id
-WHERE
-    s.order_date < mem.join_date
+WHERE s.order_date < mem.join_date
-GROUP BY
+GROUP BY s.customer_id
-	s.customer_id
-ORDER BY
+ORDER BY s.customer_id;
-	s.customer_id
-*/
+Answer:

--- > customer A bought 2 items totaling $25
+Customer A: 2 items, totaling $25

--- > customer B bought 3 items totaling $40
+Customer B: 3 items, totaling $40

--- 9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
+9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?

-/*
+SQL
 SELECT
   s.customer_id,
   SUM(CASE WHEN m.product_name = 'sushi' THEN 10 * 2 * m.price
       ELSE 10 * m.price END) AS points
-FROM
-	sales s JOIN menu m
+FROM sales s
-    ON s.product_id = m.product_id
+JOIN menu m ON s.product_id = m.product_id
-GROUP BY
+GROUP BY s.customer_id
-	s.customer_id
-ORDER BY
+ORDER BY s.customer_id;
-	s.customer_id
-*/
+Answer:

+Customer A: 860 points

+Customer B: 940 points

--- > Customer A - 860 points, B - 940 points, C - 360 points
+Customer C: 360 points

--- 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?
+10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?

-/*
+SQL
 SELECT
   s.customer_id,
+  SUM(CASE
-    SUM(CASE WHEN s.order_date BETWEEN mem.join_date AND mem.join_date + INTERVAL '6 DAYS' THEN m.price * 20
+      WHEN s.order_date BETWEEN mem.join_date AND mem.join_date + INTERVAL '6 DAYS' THEN m.price * 20
       WHEN m.product_name = 'sushi' THEN m.price * 20
       ELSE m.price * 10
   END) AS jan_points
-FROM
-	sales s JOIN menu m
+FROM sales s
-    ON s.product_id = m.product_id
+JOIN menu m ON s.product_id = m.product_id
-    JOIN members mem
-    ON s.customer_id = mem.customer_id
+JOIN members mem ON s.customer_id = mem.customer_id
-WHERE
-	s.order_date BETWEEN '2021-01-01' AND '2021-01-31'
+WHERE s.order_date BETWEEN '2021-01-01' AND '2021-01-31'
-GROUP BY
+GROUP BY s.customer_id
-	s.customer_id
-ORDER BY
+ORDER BY s.customer_id;
-	s.customer_id
-*/
--- > January points: Customer A = 1370, Customer B = 820

--- BONUS QUESTIONS

-/* The following questions are related creating basic data tables that Danny and his team can use to quickly derive insights without needing to join the underlying tables using SQL. */

-/*
+Answer:

+Customer A: 1,370 points

+Customer B: 820 points

+💎 Bonus Questions
+Bonus 1: Join All The Things
+SQL
 SELECT
   s.customer_id,
   s.order_date,
   m.product_name,
   m.price,
+  CASE
-    CASE WHEN s.order_date < mem.join_date THEN 'N'
+    WHEN s.order_date >= mem.join_date THEN 'Y'
-    WHEN mem.join_date IS NULL THEN 'N'
+    ELSE 'N'
-    ELSE 'Y' END AS member
+  END AS member
-FROM
-	sales s LEFT JOIN menu m
+FROM sales s
-    ON s.product_id = m.product_id
+LEFT JOIN menu m ON s.product_id = m.product_id
-    LEFT JOIN members mem
-    ON s.customer_id = mem.customer_id
+LEFT JOIN members mem ON s.customer_id = mem.customer_id
 ORDER BY
   s.customer_id,
   s.order_date,
-    m.price DESC
+  m.price DESC;
-*/

-/* Rank All The Things
+Bonus 2: Rank All The Things
-Danny also requires further information about the ranking of customer products, but he purposely does not need the ranking for non-member purchases so he expects null ranking values for the records when customers are not yet part of the loyalty program */
+SQL

-WITH joined_table AS(
+WITH joined_table AS (
   SELECT
       s.customer_id,
       s.order_date,
       m.product_name,
       m.price,
+      CASE
-      CASE WHEN s.order_date < mem.join_date THEN 'N'
+        WHEN s.order_date >= mem.join_date THEN 'Y'
-      WHEN mem.join_date IS NULL THEN 'N'
+        ELSE 'N'
-      ELSE 'Y' END AS member
+       END AS member
-  FROM
-      sales s LEFT JOIN menu m
+  FROM sales s
-      ON s.product_id = m.product_id
+  LEFT JOIN menu m ON s.product_id = m.product_id
-      LEFT JOIN members mem
-      ON s.customer_id = mem.customer_id
+  LEFT JOIN members mem ON s.customer_id = mem.customer_id
-  ORDER BY
-      s.customer_id,
-      s.order_date,
-      m.price DESC
 )
 SELECT
   *,
+  CASE
-    CASE WHEN member = 'N' THEN NULL
+    WHEN member = 'N' THEN NULL
     ELSE RANK() OVER(PARTITION BY customer_id, member ORDER BY order_date)
   END AS ranking
-FROM
-	joined_table
+FROM joined_table
+ORDER BY
+  customer_id,
+  order_date;